syncfusion-content/maui-docs/MAUI/Masked-Entry/Basic-Features.md

 ## Setting ClearButtonVisibility

-ClearButtonVisibility, of type ClearButtonVisibility, controls whether a clear button is displayed, which enables the user to clear the text.
+The ClearButtonVisibility of type ClearButtonVisibility controls whether a clear button is displayed, which enables the user to clear the text.
 The default value of this property is `ClearButtonVisibility.Never`.

 {% tabs %}
 {% highlight XAML %}